DionChen/vertx-x4-koltin-coroutines/README.md

 ```

 By default it uses `localhost` as host.
 The port is set to `27017`.
+In this example ,it will create two collection.
+(MOVIE and RATING)

 ## Running from the IDE
 ***